Hearing Aid Information for Parents

 01609 763212 between 9am and 12.30pm Monday to Friday.

 An answer phone service is in operation after 12.30pm.
 Please leave a message with your name and telephone number and we will contact you.

 Frequently asked questions

-What should you do if you are concerned about your child’s hearing?
+What should I do if I’m concerned about my child’s hearing?